bananazon/rdbak/README.md

 # Raindrop bookmark backup

 `rdbak` is a minimalistic command line tool that downloads a local backup of your [Raindrop.io](https://raindrop.io) and stores them in a YAML file.
 Note, this is an enhanced version of [rdbak](https://github.com/gugray/rdbak).
-I crerated this version because the original version lacked some things I wanted, e.g., proper error handling.
+I created this version because the original version lacked some things I wanted, e.g., proper error handling.
 However, I needed to give credit where it's due.

 ## Differences
 * I'm using the [cobra](https://github.com/spf13/cobra) framework.